caprica/vlcj/README.md

 *You are currently looking at the development branch for vlcj-4.0.0, if you are looking for the previous version of vlcj you should switch to the [vlcj-3.x branch](https://github.com/caprica/vlcj/tree/vlcj-3.x).*

+*vlcj-5.0.0 is currently in development, it will track the upcoming VLC 4.0 which is also still in development.
+If you can build VLC yourself you can try the [vlcj-5.x branch](https://github.com/caprica/vlcj/tree/vlcj-5.x).*

 vlcj
 ====